pglevy/sms-com/index.md

 ### What are some examples of Passion Project goals?

-- Recording a 3-song demo on GarageBand.
-- Playing and singing all Taylor Swift's songs of her new album.
-- Starting a band.
-- Auditioning for a show, gig, or theatrical production.
-- Writing music for a film or video production with your friends.

 These are just some examples.
 At the beginning of the project, I'll help you come up with a challenging goal that is meaningful to you.

+- Record a 3-song demo on GarageBand.
+- Play and sing all Taylor Swift's songs off her new album.
+- Start a band.
+- Audition for a show, gig, or theatrical production.
+- Write music for a film or video production with my friends.
+- Accompany my community choir group.

 [Back 👆]({{site.url}})